Head’s up: frank talk of euthanasia and some raw language.

 In your dreams, Eileen.
 Everything I knew about Cricket said it would not go that way and it didn’t.
 I had been trying to prepare.
 Months before, I had asked the vet for an oral sedative to give Cricket before I ever brought her to the vet for her final visit so she wouldn’t be nervous.
 We “practiced” with a dose one day and I’m glad we did.
 Cricket got a paradoxical reaction and got all hyped up and anxious and weaved around drunkenly for a few hours.
 So much for that idea, and for my fantasy that she could already be relaxed and dreamy when we went.

 But on Friday she wasn’t very anxious, at first.
 But she was completely alert and looking around and not liking the doctor, as usual.
-I didn’t try to give her treats since I was pretty sure they wouldn’t go down.
-Though a last meal had been part of the fantasy, too.
+I didn’t try to give her treats since I was pretty sure they wouldn’t stay down.
+Though a perfect last meal had been part of the fantasy, too.
 (She had eaten very well and happily that morning, however.)

 I spoke to the vet about giving her anesthesia first before even inserting the IV, and the vet didn’t recommend it, saying it could just lengthen the trauma, so I agreed to the standard procedure.
 Can’t know if what happened was better or worse than what would have happened otherwise.